Blockchain-lens/Asake_Discography/README.md

 Asake’s growth trajectory shows a transition from local dominance to multi-language global reach, supported by strong streaming performance and expanding chart presence.

+All queries and schemas are attached in their respective folders in the repository.

 SQL (MySQL)
 Data Modeling (Normalization, POWER BI & Dimension tables) GitHub (Version control & documentation)